 7. Open a Food Truck

 Do you have a killer recipe you think others would love?
 Have you ever wanted to open your own restaurant?
 A food truck is the next best thing, because you don’t have to pay rent for a physical space.
 A one-time truck cost plus permits and ingredients is all it takes.
-Of course, this would require time and effort to build, but the payoff can be quite satisfying.
+Of course, this would require time and effort to build, but the extra income can be quite satisfying.
 Consider getting a friend to partner with you so you can split the costs and watch the profits roll in.

 8. Make an Audio Book